Irreversibility of heat transport and optical non-coherence: an experimental demonstration of the analogy: Introduction

 The most widespread approach for the derivation of the Boltzmann equation from classical mechanics is the so-called BBGKY hierarchy \cite{Harris2004}.
 A serious drawback of this method is the postulate of molecular chaos, as a model for the two-particle distribution function, whose fundamentals are not properly explained.
 Another approach to explain entropy growth postulates an initial low entropy state for every process.
 Equivalently it postulates low-entropy initial states of the universe \cite{CARROLL2005,Wald2006}, which is an \emph{ad hoc} hypothesis \cite{Cohen1960} and hence, not completely satisfactory.
 Some authors \cite{Maccone2009} propose modifications of the physical laws, to explicitly incorporate irreversibility.

 Most modern approaches propose the emergence of irreversibility from a time-asymmetric process, which is an inherent feature of quantum physics \cite{Ghirardi1986}.
 The most studied of such mechanisms is decoherence \cite{Schulman1997,Joos2003}.
-However, serious intrinsic difficulties are present in the decoherence theory \cite{Adler2003}.
+Decoherence theory divides changes occurring in a quantum system into two categories: normal evolution, described by the Schrödinger equation, and measurement.
+The latter is then associated with the process of decoherence.
+Of these two parts, it is decoherence that is considered irreversible \cite{Schulman1997}.
+According to this theory, decoherence arises due to the interaction of the quantum system with its environment.

+Quantum thermodynamics theory also attributes irreversibility to phase fluctuations (non-coherence) that result from an interaction of the system with the environment \cite{ breuer2002openquant}.
+This approach originated with the introduction of the Lindblad master equation \cite{lindblad1976generators}, which describes the dynamics of a subsystem in contact with a heat bath.
+This theory has been applied to various models in quantum thermodynamics \cite{deutsch2010thermodynamic, joshi2022probing}.
+For example, it has been shown that systems in contact with a heat bath show a behaviour similar to models that are used in classical statistical mechanics such as microcanonical ensemble \cite{dymarsky2018subsystem} and Boltzmann equation \cite{rigol2008thermalization}.

 In one of our previous works \cite{meilakhs2024transmission}, the problem of irreversibility of heat transport through an interface between two media was addressed.
 It is known that a temperature jump occurs at the interface when heat flows through two different media.
 The proportionality coefficient between the heat flux and the temperature jump is usually called the Kapitza resistance.